resauce-dev/directus-extension-spotify/readme.md

 **Enhancements**
+- Technical Debt: Allow more than one panel to load / Add custom listener event to resolve components when spotify is ready.
+- Bug: Reactive state is causing glitch upon changing things do up then updating refs.
 - UI: Add tailwind for easier styling
 - UI: Indetification of authentication failures after rendered has happened
 - UI: Indetification of autoplay limitations (use activateElement function to fix)